-- 13.2.1 To support an integrated public open space system, Local Plans should consider: - a) Creating an appropriate border along the open space system that recognizes the significance of the natural amenity; - b) Designing the open space system so that it is safe, accessible, active, and highlights the community's unique identity; and - c) Featuring the natural and cultural heritage aspect of the open space system so that all can understand and appreciate the area's unique natural assets. - 13.2.2 Future development shall provide for an interconnected system of open space and parks in general accordance with Map 8: Open Space and Active Transportation Connectivity. - 13.2.3 Parks and Open space shall be provided through such means as: - a) The dedication of reserve lands and public utility lots; - b) The provision for Environmental Reserve Easements, Conservation Easements, or other easements and rights-of-way; - c) Government lands for public use; - d) Privately owned land that is accessible to the public; - e) Publicly owned storm water conveyance systems; - f) Land purchases, endowment funds, land swaps, and donations; and/or
+- 13.2.1 To support an integrated public open space system, Conceptual Scheme or Master Site Development Plans should consider: - a) Creating an appropriate border along the open space system that recognizes the significance of the natural amenity; - b) Designing the open space system so that it is safe, accessible, active, and highlights the community's unique identity; and - c) Featuring the natural and cultural heritage aspect of the open space system so that all can understand and appreciate the area's unique natural assets. - 13.2.2 Future development shall provide for an interconnected system of open space and parks in general accordance with Map 8: Open Space and Active Transportation Connectivity. - 13.2.3 Parks and Open space shall be provided through such means as: - a) The dedication of reserve lands and public utility lots; - b) The provision for Environmental Reserve Easements, Conservation Easements, or other easements and rights-of-way; - c) Government lands for public use; - d) Privately owned land that is accessible to the public; - e) Publicly owned storm water conveyance systems; - f) Land purchases, endowment funds, land swaps, and donations; and/or

-- g) Other mechanisms as approved by the County. - 13.2.4 Open space and parks shall provide an ecological, social, cultural, recreational, and/or aesthetic function for the community that encourages safe, responsible use and is sustainable. - 13.2.5 The overall active transportation network of on-road bicycle facilities, pathways, trails, and sidewalks should promote cycling and walking, and provide connections between residential, commercial, open space, and public service areas. - 13.2.6 Where an identified active transportation network cannot be located within an open space or park, co-location within a road right-of-way in accordance with applicable County standards and applicable road design requirements may be considered. - 13.2.7 The design and construction of active transportation networks, parks, open space and associated amenities shall be of high quality, and shall adhere to construction and design standards, including but not limited to: - a) The County's Servicing Standards; - b) The County's Parks and Pathways: Planning, Development, and Operational Guidelines; and - c) The Geometric Design Guide for Canadian Roads. - 13.2.8 Local Plan preparation shall provide for an active transportation network connection that generally aligns with the primary network shown on Map 08, and should: - a) Provide connections within, and external to, the Local Plan area including to adjacent municipalities; - b) Address and accommodate inclusion within identified parks and open spaces during all stages of development; - c) Wherever possible, be located within or align with a park or natural area, or align with a wetland, storm water conveyance system, natural water course, or riparian area; - d) Incorporate Crime Prevention Through Environmental Design (CPTED) features; - e) Provide for secondary and tertiary network alignments in accordance to bicycle facility design guidelines as identified in the Active Transportation Plan: North County; and - f) Contribute to the overall regional active transportation network.
+- g) Other mechanisms as approved by the County. - 13.2.4 Open space and parks shall provide an ecological, social, cultural, recreational, and/or aesthetic function for the community that encourages safe, responsible use and is sustainable. - 13.2.5 The overall active transportation network of on-road bicycle facilities, pathways, trails, and sidewalks should promote cycling and walking, and provide connections between residential, commercial, open space, and public service areas. - 13.2.6 Where an identified active transportation network cannot be located within an open space or park, co-location within a road right-of-way in accordance with applicable County standards and applicable road design requirements may be considered. - 13.2.7 The design and construction of active transportation networks, parks, open space and associated amenities shall be of high quality, and shall adhere to construction and design standards, including but not limited to: - a) The County's Servicing Standards; - b) The County's Parks and Pathways: Planning, Development, and Operational Guidelines; and - c) The Geometric Design Guide for Canadian Roads. - 13.2.8 Conceptual Scheme or Master Site Development Plan preparation shall provide for an active transportation network connection that generally aligns with the primary network shown on Map 8: Public Spaces, Paths and Trails, and should: - Provide connections within, and external to, the Conceptual Scheme or Master Site Development Plan area including to adjacent municipalities; - Address and accommodate inclusion within identified parks and open spaces during all stages of development; - c) Wherever possible, be located within or align with a park or natural area, or align with a wetland, storm water conveyance system, natural water course, or riparian area; - Incorporate Crime Prevention Through Environmental Design (CPTED) features; - e) Provide for secondary and tertiary network alignments in accordance to bicycle facility design guidelines as identified in the Active Transportation Plan: North County; and - f) Contribute to the overall regional active transportation network.

-Map 8: Parks, Open Spaces, and Active Transportation Connectivity
+Map 8: Public Spaces, Paths, and Trails